 Next, you’ll want a conical burr coffee grinder.
 You can search up and down, article after article, but you’ll likely hear every coffee expert tell you the same thing: toss out your blade grinder and get a conical burr grinder.
 We prefer ceramic burrs, but you'll also have great results if your grinder has steel burrs.
 You can take a look at a breakdown of our comparison on manual coffee grinders here, if you so choose.
 You can also find reasonably-priced automatic ones, but it’s imperative you get a good one.

-If you just shook your head and went to skip over that paragraph, you march your eyes back up there, sir or madam.
-The point is: don’t buy pre-ground coffee.
+If you just shook your head and skipped over that last paragraph, here's the short of it: avoid buying pre-ground coffee.
 Grind it yourself.
-If you’re committing to make a great cup of coffee every morning, it's simply not easy to do it you're using pre-ground coffee; it’s fact.
+If you’re committing to make a great cup of coffee every morning, it's simply not easy to do it you're using pre-ground coffee.